 Suggest you start with: Marseilles and its tourism.

 Alternatively, go through the collection of articles below and dig deeper into various aspects of the city including its great attractions & tours, hotels, dining, shopping, nightlife, weather and lot more...

 A critical port and the capital of the Bouches du Rhone area and the Alpes Cote d’ Azur area, Marseilles is on the southern coast of France.
-Area wise, it’s the third largest city of France and is also the oldest dating back to 2600 years.
-The area is flanked in the eastern direction by… Read the full article
+Area wise, it’s the third-largest city in France and is also the oldest dating back to 2600 years.
+The area is flanked in the eastern direction by Calanques… Read the full article